Anderson localization: A view from Krylov space: Single particle localization in Krylov space

 \section{Single particle localization in Krylov space}

 We now turn to the Anderson model: a single particle tight-binding model with a disordered potential, given by the following Hamiltonian:

 Here $c^\dagger_i,c_j$ are fermionic creation and annihilation operators on sites $i$ and $j$ respectively, the first sum runs over nearest neighbors $\langle i,j \rangle$ with periodic boundary conditions, and the second sum runs over all sites $L^d$ where $d$ is the spatial dimension.
 The particle has a hopping amplitude $t$, which we set to $t=1$, and random on-site potentials which are constructed from i.i.d. uniformly distributed random numbers $h_i\in[-1,1]$.
 We refer to $W$ as the disorder strength.
-In one and two spatial dimensions this model is localized for any $W$, while in three dimensions and higher the model is initially delocalized at low disorder, but undergoes an infinite temperature metal-insulator phase transition at a critical disorder, which is estimated at $W_c \approx 16.5$ in three dimensions \cite{Corrections_to_Scaling_Anderson1999,Statistics_of_Spectra_Anderson1993,SUNTAJS_2021_Spectral_properties_3D}.
+In one and two spatial dimensions this model is localized for any $W$, while in three dimensions and higher the model is initially delocalized at low disorder, but undergoes an infinite temperature metal-insulator phase transition at a critical disorder, which is estimated at $W_c \approx 16.5$ in three dimensions \cite{Corrections_to_Scaling_Anderson1999,Statistics_of_Spectra_Anderson1993,SUNTAJS_2021_Spectral_properties_3D} and $W_c \approx 33.2$ in four dimensions \cite{PMarkos_1994_Metal_InsulatorTransition4D}.
+We will focus on three dimensions in this work, as it is the smallest dimension hosting a transition for which we can explore the extended, critical, and localized regimes with the largest possible linear system size.

 Because we are ultimately interested in constructing the conserved quantities, which in the Anderson model are dressed local density operators, we begin our Krylov expansion with a local traceless single site density operator: $O_1 = c^\dagger_xc_x - 1/2$.
-Here the site $x$ is the site around which we'd like to construct our LIOM.
+Here the site $x$ is the site around which we'd like to construct our LIOM, ensuring that the finite amount of Krylov space operators we construct have large initial overlap with that LIOM.
 We can then write the Krylov expansion of the many-particle problem completely in the single-particle operators, since the entire problem is quadratic in fermionic operators.
 The single particle Hamiltonian $h$ (an $L^d \times L^d$ matrix) is defined as $H = \sum_{ij}h_{ij}c^\dagger_ic_j$.
-The single-particle Green function $G$ allows us to express the Heisenberg evolved operators as $c_x(t)=\sum_y c^\dagger_y G(y,t|x,0)=\sum_y c^\dagger_y \left<y|e^{-iht}|x \right>.$ By Wick's theorem we arrive at following expression for the autocorrelation $C(t)$:
+The single-particle Green function $G$ allows us to express the Heisenberg evolved operators as $c_x(t)=\sum_y c_y G(y,t|x,0)=\sum_y c_y \left<y|e^{-iht}|x \right>.$ By Wick's theorem we arrive at following expression for the autocorrelation $C(t)$:

 which is just $1/4$ of the return probability to site $x$.
 Note that it was important to start with a traceless operator.
 In conclusion, we can simply perform the Krylov expansion on the single-particle problem by taking a Hilbert-Schmidt inner product on the single particle space and identifying the initial many-body operator $c^\dagger_xc_x-1/2$ with the single particle projector $P_x =1/2 \left|x\right>\left<x\right|$.